Eschatologue/CM_wiki/docs/class/paladin/index.md

 You can call on the aid of an otherworldly steed.
 You always have the [:spell-lv2: Find Steed] spell prepared.

-You can also cast the spell once without expending a spell slot, and you regain the ability to do so when you finish a Long Rest.
+You can also cast the spell once without expending a spell slot, and you regain the ability to do so when you finish a **:rest-long: Long Rest**.

 ### Level 6: Aura of Protection